GrosSacASac/worka/readme.md

 ## Why

 Make lifer easier.
 Working with Web Workers is cool, it makes things previously only available to native apps possible on the web also.
 Multi threading is hard to get right, and that's why I use patterns to stay correct.
 Many patterns are duplicated across different applications.
 These patterns are now internalized into a library to avoid duplication.
+Use cases of web workers:

+ * Offload work (computations) from server to client
+ * Avoid blocking the main-DOM thread
+ * Audio, video, canvas background processing
+ * Progressive Enhancement

 ## What

-Abstraction layer on top of web worker, with declarative life cycle.
+worka.js is an abstraction layer on top of web worker, with a declarative life cycle.
 Encapsulation of useful patterns.
 Some features:

  * Promised based API
  * Worker auto split into more workers
  * Time out management
- * Opt in statefull worker
  * Worker Life-cycle management